leouieda/2021-07-22-on/README.md

 Use `make serve` to start a server at http://localhost:8008.
 The page will automatically reload the page when you update any of the files in the repository.

-## GitHub Pages

-Go to your repository `Setting > Pages` and select `Source` as your `main` branch and folder `/ (root)`.
-You probably want to select `Enforce HTTPS` as well.

-Your talk should now be served at https://USERNAME.github.io/REPOSITORY (it may take a little while for this to happen).
-For example, this template is served at https://www.leouieda.com/talk-template/ (I use a custom domain).

 ## License